Carotid Artery Dissection Treatment & Management

 Patients should be closely monitored for delayed ischemic or embolic neurologic symptoms and for the hemorrhagic side effects of antithrombotic medication.
 Ischemic stroke, mainly from thromboembolic complications of the initial dissection, may occur.
 Hemorrhagic stroke may occur secondary to anticoagulant use in some patients.

-If anticoagulation is initiated, continue it for 3-6 months with appropriate follow-up for international normalized ratio (INR) and prothrombin time (PT) monitoring.
+If anticoagulation is initiated, it should be continued for 3-6 months with appropriate follow-up for international normalized ratio (INR) and prothrombin time (PT) monitoring.
 The target range for the INR should be 2.0-3.0.
-Follow-up with CTA, Doppler ultrasonography (DUS), or another angiographic imaging modalities should be done several months after the event to reevaluate the dissection.
-Dissection may recur in the unaffected artery; the incidence of this development may be greater than 1% per year in patients with a known heritable arteriopathy.
+Follow-up with CTA, Doppler ultrasonography (DUS), or another angiographic imaging modality should be done several months after the event to reevaluate the dissection.
+Dissection may recur in the unaffected artery; the incidence of this development may be higher than 1% per year in patients with a known heritable arteriopathy.